mattiasw2/hashdb/README.md

 ## Project template

-Generated using Luminus version "2.9.11.91" incl a webserver.
-That part isn't needed, and maybe I will remove the non-db parts later.
+Generated using Luminus version "2.9.11.91" where a lot has been removed.

 ## License